by Paul Hiebert with minor editing by Howard Culbertson

 Life in a foreign culture leads to misunderstandings and ethnocentric responses and also to culture shock.
 This is a period of confusion and cultural disorientation in which people who move from one culture to another may find it hard to cope with even the simple tasks required to stay alive.

-The shock does not arise from sights of poverty or a lack of sanitation but stems rather from the fact that those in an unfamiliar culture do not know the language or even the simplest rules of social behavior.
+The shock does not arise from seeing extreme poverty or a lack of sanitation.
+Instead it iswh caused by people being in an unfamiliar culture where they do not know the language or even the simplest rules of social behavior.
 Suddenly, they have become children who must begin again to learn a whole new way of life.
 To add to the confusion, cultural landmarks that appear familiar may, in fact, be foreign because the same behavior has a radically different meaning in a different society.

 Many people respond with contempt for the new society and separate themselves into their own cultural ghettos.
 Some, however, involve themselves in their new cultural surroundings and learn to appreciate them.
 In doing so, become more aware of their own cultural assumptions and of alternate lifestyles.
 They acquire an international perspective and the ability to adapt to more than one culture, but at the price of being fully adjusted to none of them.
 They are often happiest when they are flying from one country to another.